zoot101/snapraid-daily/README.md

 * https://github.com/zoot101/snapraid-daily/tree/main/docs/muttrc-examples
 * https://github.com/zoot101/snapraid-daily/tree/main/docs/cron

-Lastly - Thank you for your interest in this script.
-Hopefully it can be of use to other people also.

 # Creating your own Debian Package

 Given the author uses debian as their daily driver, a debian directory containing